Oxidative stress

 DEOxidativer Stress

-Oxidative stress is an imbalance between reactive oxygen species production and the body's antioxidant defences, leading to oxidative damage of biomolecules.
-It impairs mitochondrial function, accelerates telomere attrition, and drives chronic low-grade inflammation.
-Implicated in many hallmarks of ageing, oxidative stress is associated with cardiovascular disease, neurodegeneration, diabetes, and cancer, and is modulated by diet, exercise, sleep, and environmental exposures.
+Oxidative stress is an imbalance in your cells.
+On one side are reactive oxygen species (ROS).
+On the other are your body's antioxidant defenses.
+When ROS outpace the defenses, they damage your biomolecules.
+That impairs your mitochondria.
+It speeds up telomere shortening.
+And it feeds chronic low-grade inflammation.
+Oxidative stress is implicated in many hallmarks of aging.
+It is linked to heart disease, neurodegeneration, diabetes, and cancer.
+And it is shaped by your diet, exercise, sleep, and environmental exposures.

 Sources